Tanner-Ray-Martin/DynamicDB/web-attempt1/README.md

-my first attempt using sqlachemy which kinda works but was abandoned very early.
+my first attempt using sqlachemy which kinda works but I am switching to SqlModel.